GitZero1/OldFartsDiscordBot/README.md

 Make sure to keep this token a secret, this is why I have written the code to store that information seperately so you wont even need to share it with me.

 Once these 2 files are ready and in the same folder as the python bot just run the bot and it should handle the rest.

+WARNING: you must invite the bot to your server prior to running it or it wont be able to set the server variable and will crash.
+I will probaby rewrite this in the future.